zhouhao27/splash/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
 It will convert text from splash-video.com to csv for Yahoo and CMS.

+The final result is in [Splash-Video-Spreadsheet-Generation](http://zhouhao.cf/splash/)

+## Creation of the project

 > ng new splash

 ## Dependencies